MERNinja/fm-tg-bot/README.md

 ## Log Viewer

-The bot includes a real-time log viewer accessible via a web browser:
+The bot includes a real-time log viewer accessible via a web browser when running locally:

 - View logs in real-time as they happen
 - Filter logs by level (info, error, warning, debug)